caldarolamartin/jekyll-now/research.md

 * Single-molecule biophysics.
 * Nanophotonics: nanoscale confinement of light.
 * Light-matter interactions in the nanoscale.
-Enhancement of optical signals.
+Enhancement of optical signals using nanoantennas.
 * Heat generation and propagation in the nanoscale.